If there’s one problem that 3d printing has it’s that it creates a lot of waste, even though it can be hard to know exactly how much it is.

 What is better for PLA; Compositing or Recycling?

-Studies have shown that recycling PLA (and this also applies to any other palstic) has a 50 times lower environmental impact than composting and 16 times lower than combusting PLA, which is why 3D printer users that print with PLA should recycle it themselves.
+Studies have shown that recycling PLA (and this also applies to any other plastic) has a 50 times lower environmental impact than composting and 16 times lower than combusting PLA, which is why 3D printer users that print with PLA should recycle it themselves.

 Remember the point I made about purchasing a filament extruder?
 Well, not only will your wallet love you for it, but the environment as well since you will end up generating a lot less waste and saving money in the process.